photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Pictures will become visible one after another.
 You can watch the indexer working in the terminal, or the *Logs* tab in *Library*.

+Your photos and videos can now be browsed, organized in albums, and shared with others.
+You may continue using your favorite tools, like Photoshop or Lightroom, to edit, add and delete files in the *originals* folder.
+Run `photoprism index`, or go to *Library* and click *Start*, to update the index as needed.

+Easy, isn't it?

 !!! tip "Reducing Server Load"
     If you're running out of memory - or other system resources - while indexing, please limit the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting